VA Disability Benefits:

 Agency Affected: Department of Veterans Affairs

 Comments: The Department of Veterans Affairs (VA) concurred with our recommendation calling for the agency to clearly articulate how it will monitor and assess the new appeals process compared to the legacy process.
-As of April 2019, VA has addressed some but not all aspects of this recommendation.
+As of March 2020, VA has addressed some but not all aspects of this recommendation.
 Regarding monitoring, VA has made progress in monitoring and addressing workload changes in its new and legacy appeals processes.
 For example, VA has developed sensitivity models and other analyses to monitor and forecast future VBA and Board workloads, production, and staffing requirements to help VA manage the new and legacy appeals processes.
-However, as of April 2019, the Board has not used these analyses to develop milestones or goals for reducing the backlog of legacy appeals.
-Importantly, VBA and the Board have yet to specify a complete set of balanced goals for monitoring the new and legacy appeals processes (e.g., timely and accurate processing of appeals while ensuring veteran satisfaction).
-For example, the Board will not establish timeliness goals for all Board options until after collecting additional data during implementation of the new appeals process, thus delaying VA's vision for what successful implementation would look like and hindering awareness of resources required to achieve that vision.
+Further, the Board is aiming to complete non-remanded legacy appeals by December 2022 by first addressing hearing-requested appeals.
+However, VBA and the Board have yet to specify a complete set of balanced goals for monitoring the new and legacy appeals processes (e.g., timely and accurate processing of appeals while ensuring veteran satisfaction).
+For example, the Board will not establish timeliness goals for all new Board options until after collecting additional data during implementation of the new appeals process, thus delaying VA's vision for what successful implementation would look like and hindering awareness of resources required to achieve that vision.
 Regarding comparing the performance of the new and legacy appeals processes, VA officials have previously reported that they intend to use timeliness and productivity metrics from section 5 of the Appeals Modernization Act.
 Further, VBA and Board officials have articulated steps they are taking to collect, through surveys, comparable information on veterans' satisfaction with the new and legacy appeals processes.
 However, VA has not fully articulated detailed steps and timeframes for assessing the relative performance of the new and legacy appeals processes.
 Without this assessment, VA cannot determine the extent to which the new process, which also allows for multiple appeal opportunities, will achieve final resolution of veterans' appeals sooner, on average, than the legacy process.
 Once VA reports having fully implemented this recommendation, we will assess any documentation provided to determine whether the agency's actions are sufficient to close this recommendation.

 Recommendation: The Secretary of Veterans Affairs should clearly articulate in VA's appeals plan how VA will monitor and assess the new appeals process compared to the legacy process, including specifying a balanced set of goals and measures--such as timeliness goals for all VBA appeals options and Board dockets, and measures of accuracy, veteran satisfaction, and cost--and related baseline data.
 (Recommendation 2)